mattkingshott/avatars/README.md

 # Avatars

-A small, curated collection of neutral headshot images intended for use as **placeholder avatars** in web and application interfaces.
+A small collection of neutral headshot images for use as placeholder avatars.

 ## Usage